romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can stakeholders ensure their repository's branch protection configuration aligns with written security policies?
+Q: How can stakeholders ensure their repository's branch protection configuration aligns with written security policies?
 <details><summary>Show the answer</summary><p>

 - **By configuring branch protection rules in accordance with security policies and regularly reviewing these settings**